WhisperingChaos/dkrcp/README.md

   * Select/create the desired directory to contain this project's git repository.
   * Use ```cd``` command to make this directory current.
   * Depending on what you wish to install execute:
     * ```git clone``` to copy entire project contents including the git repository.
-Current master which may include untested features.
+Obtains current master which may include untested features.
     * [```git archive```](https://www.kernel.org/pub/software/scm/git/docs/git-archive.html) to copy only the necessary project files without the git repository.
 Archive can be selective by specifying tag or branch name.
     *  wget https://github.com/whisperingchaos/dkrcp/zipball/master creates a zip that includes only the project files without the git repository.
-Current master branch which may include untested features.
+Obtains current master branch which may include untested features.
-  * Selectively add the 'dkrcp' alias by running the provided
+  * Selectively add the 'dkrcp' alias by running [alias_Install.sh](https://github.com/WhisperingChaos/dkrcp/blob/master/alias_Install.sh).

+#####Testing ```dkrcp```
+Execution of ```dkrcp```'s test program: ```dkrcp_Test.sh```, ensures its proper operation within its installed host environment.
+Since ```dkrcp_Test.sh``` must affect the local repository to verify ```dkrcp```'s operation, it first performs a scan of the local environment to determine if its produced artifacts overlap existing file system and Docker repository ones.
+The scan operation will generate a report and terminate further testing upon detection of overlapping artifacts.
+Please note that all testing artifact names begin with the ```dkrcp_test``` namespace, so it's unlikely image or file names in the host environment will collide with ones generated during testing.
+  * Execute ```dkrcp``` test program to ensure it's proper operation in its newly installed host environment.
+    * ./drkcp_Test.sh

 #### Why?